 Looking back on what has been our busiest training year ever is definitely different than looking ahead as it stretches in front of you – much less intimidating!
 Cup of tea in hand, I am taking a few moments to share some highlights and reflections of the year.

-This year saw the training team organize and deliver 31 courses – the most Delaney + Associates has ever delivered in one year.
+This year saw the training team organize and deliver 31 courses – the most Engage Delaney has ever delivered in one year.
 This number represents a combination of D+A customized training courses, including Facilitating Engagement, Engagement Bootcamp, and Health Leaders’, and our iap2-licenced Planning, Techniques and Decision Maker courses.

 Almost 650 people participated in these courses in 2017.